M109 howitzer: M109A5

 An Egyptian M109A5 being decontaminated during Operation Desert Shield.

 This modification was also designed for the US Army Reserve, originally planned as an update for all M109A4s under the second phase of the Reserve Component Modified Armament System to bring the range up to the version adopted as M109A6.
 It was fielded in 1991 in much smaller numbers than originally devised due to the end of the Cold War.

 It replaced the 155 mm M185 cannon in an M178 mount with a 39-caliber 155 mm M284 cannon in an M182 mount developed for the M109A3E2 (see below), giving the A5 a maximum range of 22,000 meters with unassisted projectiles and 30,000 meters with rocket-assisted projectile (RAP) rounds.
 The vehicle can carry 36 complete rounds of ammunition and has a 440 hp engine instead of the standard 405 hp engine.

 M109A5+

 Various manufacturers have upgraded the fire control and other components of the M109A5.
-BAE Systems in York, PA recently delivered 12 M109A5+ vehicles to Chile and 32 M109A5+ vehicles for Brazil.
+BAE Systems in York, PA delivered 12 M109A5+ vehicles to Chile in 2011 and 32 M109A5+ vehicles for Brazil in 2016.